dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 # Joint constraints and multibodies
 One of the most appealing features of a physics engines is to simulate articulations.
 Articulation, or joints, allow the restriction of motion of one body part with regard to another.
 For example, one well-known joint is the ball-in-socket joint also known as the spherical joint: it allows one object to rotate freely with regard to the other but not to translate.
 This is typically used to simulate the shoulder of a ragdoll.

-We can think of joint in several ways but first let's talk about the concept of **Degrees Of Freedom (DOF)**.
+Joints can be modeled in various ways but let's talk about the concept of **Degrees Of Freedom (DOF)** first.
 In 3D, a rigid-body is capable of translating along the 3 coordinates axis $\mathbf{x}$, $\mathbf{y}$ and $\mathbf{z}$, and to rotate along those free axis as well.
 Therefore, a rigid-body is said to have  **6 translational DOF** and **3 rotational DOF**.
 We can also say a 3D rigid body has a total of **6 DOF**.
 The 2D case is similar but with less possibilities of movements: a 2D rigid body has 2 translational DOF and only 1 rotational DOF.
 The **relative DOF** of a body part wrt. another body part is the number of possible relative translations and rotations.

 !!!
 Note
     The `BodyHandle::ground()` on the other hand cannot move at all.
 Therefore it has 0 DOFs.
 Moreover a [multibody](#multibodies) has a number of DOF that depend on its joints.